Choosing Pittsburgh Seasonal Flowers

 We go the extra mile to ensure that the arrangements we make are free of harmful chemicals and that the farms we partner with have safe work environments for their teams.
 Our farmers work hard year-round to grow these gorgeous blooms and we couldn't do our work without them!

-During the field growing season (May - October), we are proud to source our flowers exclusively from local farms.
+During the field growing season in the Pittsburgh area (May - October), we are proud to source our flowers exclusively from local farms.
 If your event falls during the cooler months, we are still able to source American Grown flowers from parts of the country where it's a bit more temperate.

 If you're curious and want to learn more about Slow Flowers, beginning with their manifesto is the way to go: Slow Flowers Manifesto.
 Below are two excerpts that speak to some of the reasons that this is so important to us here at Bramble & Blossom.